jdc136/JavaGame/README.md

 # JavaGame
-A game coded in Java
+A game coded in Java.
+This is me testing the git repository.